MattDodsonEnglish/English-Learning-Wiki/Grammar/conditionals.md

 ## There's always an exception: 0-conditionals

-0 conditionals describe simultaneauos events, so the "if" and "then" clauses are the same.
+0 conditionals describe simultaneaous events, so the "if" and "then" clauses are the same.

 |present|also present|
 |-----|--------------|
 |when temperature increases,|pressure does too|
-|If you see a tall guy,|that's probably my cousin pete.
+|If you see a tall guy,|that's probably my cousin Pete.